Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 ## View

 `View` is, as already said, a function that takes as input the `Model` and returns a set of components.
-Until now, we have not seen any side effect, but in order to provide a user interface it's necessary having one, so the `GUI` object is in charge of render the new state of application showing the new updated components.
+Until now, we have not seen any side effect, but in order to provide a user interface it's necessary having one, so the `Reactions` object is in charge of render the new state of application showing the new updated components.
-In this way, every time the `Model` changes, the `GUI` will be correctly updated but without reloading the entire UI.
+In this way, every time the `Model` changes, the GUI will be correctly updated but without reloading the entire UI.

 ---